 I’ll say it again, give yourself permission to fail.
 Not every recipe is written perfectly and it takes practice to learn what flavors you love, what textures make your soul sing, and how to combine the two.

 Ms. Dupree pointed out that, in her mind, it’s more wasteful to spend good money on a restaurant meal that doesn’t keep you awake a night, dreaming of the food.

 Aspire to master a dish to the point that your descendants lie awake in their beds and think, “If only Grandma were here to make her biscuits just one more time.”
 “What I would give to have my aunt’s cornbread.”

 That’s what I want, maybe the neighbor kid will remember Ms. Heather’s …[why can’t I remember what it is he likes?].

 Don’t attempt new recipes on company.
 It doesn’t have to be a fancy, showcase meal to be memorable.
-Give yourself time to master it, don’t feel badly if you create a disaster that needs to be thrown out.
+Give yourself time to master it, don’t feel bad if you create a disaster that needs to be thrown out.
 It’s okay.
 The world won’t end and you aren’t a failure.
-If it’s a main dish, just suck it up and serve PB&J or grilled cheese instead, it’s not the end of the world.
+If it’s the main dish, just suck it up and serve PB&J or grilled cheese instead, it’s not the end of the world.